Isaiah97/MACI-Commerce/README.md

-Topic: A software that performs simple E-commerce site for a “abc” sales Company.
+Topic: A software that performs simple E-commerce site for a “boquets” sales Company.
 The functions include searching for an item, order, including shipping methods; pay an item using credit card etc. Confirmation of the purchase should be sent to the user’s email address

 ------------------------------------------------------------------------------------------------